Biodesign Innovation Fellowship

 How many applications do you typically receive, and how many people do you interview?

-We typically receive ~150 applications each year and interview approximately 30 finalists for the 12 Biodesign Innovation Fellowships that are available.
+We typically receive more than 200 applications each year and interview approximately 30 finalists for the 12 Innovation Fellowships that are available.

 When is the application deadline?

-Important: During the application cycle, it is your responsibility to ensure that all application materials are received by the deadline, including all three letters of recommendation (see below for more information).
+Important: During the application cycle, it is your responsibility to ensure that all application materials are received by the deadline, including all three recommendations (see below for more information).
 Incomplete applications will not be considered.

-We encourage all US and non-US citizens interested in the program to apply.
+We encourage eligible US and non-US citizens interested in the program to apply (see below for additional information about eligibility).
 We are interested in applicants from diverse backgrounds, including the engineering, science, computer science, product design, business, law, medical or nursing fields.
 Advanced degrees are encouraged, but not required.
 Many candidates also have relevant work experience in the health technology industry or in related research positions.

-What if I don’t have this specific background?
+What if I don’t have a background in health?

 Can I apply if I am not a US citizen and/or do not have a current visa?